southernins/Stock-Dev-Env/readme.md

 Getting Started
 ---------------

+If you have GIT installed you can run the following in an empty development directory to get started git clone git://github.com/nakie/Stock-Dev-Env.git ./

 To initialize the dev environment for the first time run vagrant up.
 This should read the "Vagrantfile" and download the needed box file.
 Once the VM has started bootstrap.sh is run to configure the environment.
 Apache / MYSQL / PHP is installed, the document root is pointed to the public folder.
 Networking configuration is setup.